LachlanCD/NumberToWordApp/DesignDecisions.md

 ### 1. Server-side rendered Razor Pages / Blazor
 - **Why not chosen:**
   - Server-side rendered pages are great for quickly and efficiently constructing a UI for testing, however, I am a lot more comfortable constructing and maintaining UIs in React.
-  - Originally this was the approach I made however, I chose to swap to due to the afformentioned familiarity.
+  - Originally this was the approach I made however, I chose to swap to due to the aforementioned familiarity.
   - Opting for the use of React pages also effectively separates concerns between the server and client, which while unnecessary for an application such as this, would allow for effective expansion in the future.

 ### 2. Separate Backend and Frontend Services